hayes/pothos/packages/deno/packages/plugin-relay/README.md

 - `clientMutationId`: `required` (default) | `omit` | `optional`.
 Determins if clientMutationId fields are created on connections, and if they are required.
+- `cursorType`: `String` | `ID`.
+Determines type used for cursor fields.
+Defaults behavior due to legacy reasons is `String` for everything except for connection arguments which use `ID`.
+  Overwritting this default is hightly encouraged.
 - `nodeQueryOptions`: Options for the `node` field on the query object
 - `nodesQueryOptions`: Options for the `nodes` field on the query object
 - `nodeTypeOptions`: Options for the `Node` interface type